xola/OmnipayBundle/README.md

 }
 ```

-Add the bundle to you application kernel.
+Add the bundle to your application kernel.

 ```
 // app/AppKernel.php